 Once you have the basics, you're ready to combine them into your first projects.
 Technically, these are not single stitches but stitch patterns (though we refer to them as a stitch).
 They take those basic stitches and place them in an order that creates the signature crochet patterns we know and love.

-Among the most popular stitch patterns are the moss stitch, mess stitch, and front loop stitch.
+Among the most popular stitch patterns are the moss stitch, mesh stitch, and front loop stitch.
 They're all very easy and can be used to create your own custom patterns and projects.

 03 of 08